-Students taking this module will gain first hand experience in the design and management of survey research projects.
+Students taking this module will gain first-hand experience in the design and implementation of surveys

 Aims and Objectives

 Having successfully completed this module you will be able to:

 - Project management;

 - Construct survey questionnaires according to best practice and drawing on the relevant social and cognitive psychological literature;

 - Demonstrate awareness of the key principles and practices of survey design and implementation

 - Demonstrate awareness of the various sources of survey error and means of controlling them using design principles

 - Identify, describe and evaluate a range of sampling designs